 System Preferences - Battery

-So, now you know that different factors can cause your Mac to overhear, from the ambient temperature of the room you’re working in to misbehaving apps and malware pushing the CPU too hard.
+So, now you know that different factors can cause your Mac to overheat, from the ambient temperature of the room you’re working in to misbehaving apps and malware pushing the CPU too hard.
 Luckily, you can stop Mac from overheating by following one of the tips above.